zorg/zorg-grove/index.rst

 Overview
 --------

-This package includes python drivers for hardware devices.
+This package includes python drivers for controling hardware devices.
 Typically, this package will not be used directly.
 The normal useage would be to include it as a device driver when configuring a robot using `Zorg`_.